 Clear, unambiguous responsibilities

 Accountability is rightfully discussed as an attribute for a strong culture.
 Accountability flows from my willingness to own the outcome of my efforts.
 I can’t get away with blaming others if things go wrong.
-That starts with a clear, unambiguous responsibility.
+What’s the enabler?
+The fact that I, alone, own this outcome; it starts with a clear, unambiguous responsibility.

-Or, trust.
 Trust is a key trait for organizational success.
 We trust one another to contribute in an ethical and meaningful way.
 We trust that our efforts will be recognized and rewarded.
 Trust relies on transparency and boundaries.
+What’s the enabler?
+The notion that that we rely on each other to do whatever it takes to help advance the mission.
 That can only exist with clear, unambiguous responsibilities.

 Regardless of the characteristic or trait of high performance, responsibilities continually show up as the foundation for all other performance topics.
 And that’s not just a simple, academic observation.
 It’s the basis for designing a real-world performance environment.